AstreaTSS/PYTHIAWebsite/docs/updates/posts/120224-early-december-updates.md

 The `/gacha-manage add-item` command now *sends a button by default.* This is to make it easier to add items to the gacha system, as the time to type out the slash command over and over again can add up.

-You should give it a try before doing so, but if you don't like using the button and would prefer if the command directly opened the prompt below, you can specify the `send_button` option for `/gacha-manage add-item` to say "no" instead of the (now default) "yes".
-This will send the prompt directly to you (like before), bypassing the button.
+You should give it a try before doing so, but if you don't like using the button and would prefer if the command directly opened the prompt (like before), you can specify the `send_button` option for `/gacha-manage add-item` to say "no" instead of the (now default) "yes".
+This will send the prompt directly to you, bypassing the button.

 ### Dice Visibility